KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-GHIN by C-Deck](https://github.com/C-Deck/MMM-GHIN)

 1. Issue: No image found.
+2. Recommendation: Found 'axios' in file `GHINApi.js`: Replace it with built-in fetch.
-2. Typo: Found 'Magic Mirror' in file `MMM-GHIN.js`: Replace it with `MagicMirror²`.
+3. Typo: Found 'Magic Mirror' in file `MMM-GHIN.js`: Replace it with `MagicMirror²`.
-3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
+4. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
-4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
-5. Typo: Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.
+6. Typo: Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.
+7. Recommendation: Found 'axios' in file `package.json`: Replace it with built-in fetch.

 ## [MMM-GitHub-Monitor by fpfuetsch](https://github.com/fpfuetsch/MMM-GitHub-Monitor)